xcherryio/apis/goapi/xcapi/docs/AsyncStateExecuteResponse.md

 HasPublishToLocalQueue returns a boolean if a field has been set.

-### GetWriteToGlobalAttributes
+### GetWriteToAppDatabase

-`func (o *AsyncStateExecuteResponse) GetWriteToGlobalAttributes() []GlobalAttributeTableRowUpdate`
+`func (o *AsyncStateExecuteResponse) GetWriteToAppDatabase() AppDatabaseWrite`

-GetWriteToGlobalAttributes returns the WriteToGlobalAttributes field if non-nil, zero value otherwise.
+GetWriteToAppDatabase returns the WriteToAppDatabase field if non-nil, zero value otherwise.

-### GetWriteToGlobalAttributesOk
+### GetWriteToAppDatabaseOk

-`func (o *AsyncStateExecuteResponse) GetWriteToGlobalAttributesOk() (*[]GlobalAttributeTableRowUpdate, bool)`
+`func (o *AsyncStateExecuteResponse) GetWriteToAppDatabaseOk() (*AppDatabaseWrite, bool)`

-GetWriteToGlobalAttributesOk returns a tuple with the WriteToGlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetWriteToAppDatabaseOk returns a tuple with the WriteToAppDatabase field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWriteToGlobalAttributes
+### SetWriteToAppDatabase

-`func (o *AsyncStateExecuteResponse) SetWriteToGlobalAttributes(v []GlobalAttributeTableRowUpdate)`
+`func (o *AsyncStateExecuteResponse) SetWriteToAppDatabase(v AppDatabaseWrite)`

-SetWriteToGlobalAttributes sets WriteToGlobalAttributes field to given value.
+SetWriteToAppDatabase sets WriteToAppDatabase field to given value.

-### HasWriteToGlobalAttributes
+### HasWriteToAppDatabase

-`func (o *AsyncStateExecuteResponse) HasWriteToGlobalAttributes() bool`
+`func (o *AsyncStateExecuteResponse) HasWriteToAppDatabase() bool`

-HasWriteToGlobalAttributes returns a boolean if a field has been set.
+HasWriteToAppDatabase returns a boolean if a field has been set.

 ### GetWriteToLocalAttributes